justifi-tech/web-component-library/stencil-library/readme.md

 The JustiFi web component library is an ever-expanding repository of customizable, white-labeled fintech components.
 From Payment Forms and Tables/Lists to Charts and Onboarding Forms, this diverse collection is designed to empower our clients to seamlessly integrate crucial elements of their financial infrastructure into existing dashboards and software solutions.

-Stay tuned for future library updates as we continuously introduce new and powerful web components to help elevate your customer experience.

 ## Installation